GenesisEducationKyiv/front-end-school-3-0-LiliaBilous/adr/ADR-0002-LowCoupling&HighCohesion.md

 ### Rejected Alternatives

-- **Keeping monolithic components** with both UI and logic: This violates separation of concerns and quickly becomes unmanageable.
+- **Keeping monolithic components** that mix UI and logic: this breaks separation of concerns and leads to unmaintainable code over time.
-- **Full rewrite with Composition API**: This would introduce unnecessary overhead.
-Instead, we adopt `setup()` incrementally within Options API using composables.

 ## Status